 Many blues players believe that better solos come from learning more scales, playing faster, and fitting more notes into every phrase.
-The truth is often the o
+The truth is often the opposite.

 ...Introduction